adrybakov/rad-tools/doc/tb2j_plotter.rst

     Whenever to keep both bonds.

-    In TB2J file for R = (0, 0, 0) there is two bonds for the pair of atom 1 and atom 2: from 1 to 2 and from 2 to 1.
+    In TB2J file there is two bonds for the pair of atom 1 and atom 2: from 1 to 2 and from 2 to 1 (when R = (0, 0, 0)).
 Isotropic and
     anisotropic exchange and distance usially are exactly the same.
     DMI vector have the same module and opposite directions.
-    If this parameter specifyied then both bonds will be displayed.
+    If this parameter is specifyied then both bonds are displayed.
-    Otherwise bonds will be combined in one by taking the average beetween exchange poarameters (Note that it will force DMI to be equal to zero).
+    Otherwise bonds are combined in one by taking the average beetween exchange parameters (Note that it forces DMI to be equal to zero).

         *default* : False

         *action* : store_true